 INTERNATIONAL REGISTRATION PLAN - APPORTIONED LICENSE PLATES

 In the International Registration Plan, a motor carrier purchases a single, apportioned license plate in their base state.
-The plate is honored by all states and Canadian provinces.
+The plate is honored by all states and Canadian provinces and is renewed annually.
 IRP fees are distributed based on the number of miles traveled in each state or province.

 When do I need apportioned plates (IRP)?